Soccer-No alcohol sales permitted at Qatar's World Cup stadium sites | Technology

 Soccer-No alcohol sales permitted at Qatar's World Cup stadium sites

-Alcoholic beer will not be sold at Qatar's World Cup stadiums, world soccer governing body FIFA said in a statement on Friday, a last minute reversal which raised questions among some supporters about the host country's ability to deliver on promises to fans.
+Alcoholic beer will not be sold at Qatar's World Cup stadiums, world soccer governing body FIFA said on Friday, a last minute reversal which raised questions among some supporters about the host country's ability to deliver on promises to fans.

 England's Football Supporters' Association said the decision raises concerns about Qatar's ability to fulfil its promises to visiting fans on "accommodation, transport or cultural issues."
 For years, Qatar's tournament organisers have said that alcohol would be widely accessible to fans at the tournament.